cyburns/Jet.AI/README.md

 - This will open http://localhost:3000/ where we can view the app.

 - The "Jet Comparison Tool" project aims to develop a comprehensive web application utilizing TypeScript for both frontend and backend development.
 The backend utilizes Prisma with a SQL database to manage jet data and comparisons through RESTful API endpoints.
+Even though I do use the term "backend" this app runs serverless.
+I chose to use SQLite for its lightweight nature and its local-first approach.

 - The frontend, built with Next.js, includes a landing page displaying information on the top 10 charter jets, offering users the ability to compare selected jets based on criteria like top speed, fuel efficiency, or maximum seats using AI.
 The UI incorporates TailwindCSS for styling, facilitating dynamic data display and interactions.